gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Implementation

-There are 2 main parts to the architecture that we are interested in: The CPU instruction set that is being used, and the pointer size.
-Usually, but not always, a 32-bit processor instruction set is used with 32-bit pointer size, and a 64-bit processor instruction set is used with 64-bit pointer size.
+There are 2 main parts to the architecture that we are interested in: The CPU instruction set that is being used, and the data model.
+Usually, but not always, a 32-bit processor instruction set is used with 32-bit data model, and a 64-bit processor instruction set is used with 64-bit data model.

 Usually, it is possible to combine different instruction sets in the same binary.
 So, when linking a binary targetting the amb64 CPU, it is fine to link against a library built for the x86 CPU.
-It is not possible to combine different pointer sizes in the same executable.
+It is not possible to combine different data models in the same executable.

 On OS X, a binary may target multiple architectures, as a universal binary.
 It should be noted that a universal binary simply supports more than one architecture, but not necessarily every architecture as the name suggests.
 For example, a universal binary might include x86 & amd64 suport but no